AviatrixSystems/Docs/HowTos/transitvpc_csr_migrate.rst

 The effective operation downtime for each Spoke VPC is the time between Transit Network tag  being removed for the Spoke VPC and the Spoke VPC being attached to Aviatrix Transit GW.
 It should be a few minutes.

 Note in Aviatrix solution, Spoke VPCs have no connectivities to each other by default.
 If a Spoke VPC needs connectivity to another Spoke VPC, for example, the shared service VPC, configure `AWS Peering <http://docs.aviatrix.com/HowTos/peering.html#aws-peering>`_ or `Aviatrix Encrypted Peering <http://docs.aviatrix.com/HowTos/peering.html#encrypted-peering>`_ from the Controller console.

+Another note is Aviatrix GW runs on instances EIP, make sure you have sufficient quota for EIP.
+You can contact AWS support to request for more EIPs.

 .. |image1| image:: FAQ_media/image1.png